Drew Peterson asks judge to vacate murder conviction

 JOLIET, Ill.
-(AP) — A judge is scheduled Monday to consider former Chicago-area police sergeant Drew Peterson's motion to vacate his 2012 conviction in the murder of his third wife.
+(AP) — A judge was scheduled Monday to consider former Chicago-area police Sgt.
+Drew Peterson's motion to vacate his 2012 conviction in the murder of his third wife.

 Officials have said Peterson will not attend the hearing and it is not known if Will County Judge Edward Burmila will make an immediate decision on the motion.
 The judge has appointed an attorney and an investigator to assist Peterson and experts have said that such an investigation could take months to complete.